k4y31d/test/README.md

 ![Command Init](./PICs/command_init.png)

-Here, get at most to bytes from a position `+8` from the data recieved from the server.
+Here, get at most two bytes from a position `+8` from the data recieved from the server.

-At the end of the function there is a `switch-case` block consists of 19 cases.
+At the end of the function there is a `switch-case` block consists of 20 cases.

 ![Command](./PICs/command.png)